PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 handling, unconditional pruning, wrapper forwarding, direct arguments, and neighboring Conv1D fan-out/tencoder owners remain unchanged; the counter does not steer later cleanup.

+The adjacent late-tail owners cover Conv1D Squeeze/Unary/BatchMatMul, decoder BatchMatMul/Add/ExpandDims/TransposeConv input, and terminal Squeeze/Mean/Squeeze forms.
+Each returns one fixed counter through an optional GraphIndex/LayoutState wrapper.
+Unused-tensor pruning and LayoutState sync are guarded by a positive rewrite count.

+Each wrapper has one direct lowerer call and no nested selection.
+Strict characterization selects `_late_conv1d_batchmatmul_stats`, `_late_decoder_deconv_stats`, and `_late_terminal_squeeze_mean_stats` together.
+It freezes all schemas, wrapper defaults and forwarding, positive-only cleanup, direct arguments and adjacency between retained tencoder and pad-layout results, sole occurrences, and unconsumed observation-only policies.